enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

   time, gain...) will be represented as the object's attributes, and exposed through traitsUI.

-* The continuous acquisition/processing/user-interaction will be dealt with appropriate threads, as discussed in section 2.3.
+* The continuous acquisition/processing/user-interaction will be handled by appropriate threads, as discussed in section 2.3.

 * The plotting of the results will be done through the MPLWidget object.